SafaErden/Investit/README.md

   <img width="49%" height="40%"  src="./src/assets/img/detailcapture.png">
  </div>

-This application fetches data from Stock news API.
+This application fetches data from financialmodelingprep news API.
 Investit is a single page application built with React and Redux.
 I use Axios to get news data and I store them in the redux store.
 The retrieved data can be filtered using a Filter stateless component.

 ## Built With